aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/porting-guide.rst

    doesn't print anything to the console.
 If ``PLAT_LOG_LEVEL_ASSERT`` isn't defined, it defaults to ``LOG_LEVEL``.

-If the platform port uses the Activity Monitor Unit, the following constants may be defined:
+If the platform port uses the Activity Monitor Unit, the following constant may be defined:

 -  **PLAT_AMU_GROUP1_COUNTERS_MASK**
    This mask reflects the set of group counters that should be enabled.
 The maximum number of group 1 counters supported by AMUv1 is 16 so the mask can be at most 0xffff.
 If the platform does not define this mask, no group 1 counters are enabled.
-If the platform defines this mask, the following constant needs to also be defined.

--  **PLAT_AMU_GROUP1_NR_COUNTERS**
-   This value is used to allocate an array to save and restore the counters specified by ``PLAT_AMU_GROUP1_COUNTERS_MASK`` on CPU suspend.
-   This value should be equal to the highest bit position set in the mask, plus 1.
-The maximum number of group 1 counters in AMUv1 is 16.

 File : plat_macros.S [mandatory]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~